Audio Trimmer & Cutter

 The AudioContext is the central object in the Web Audio API.
 When you upload a file, we read it as an ArrayBuffer using the FileReader API, then pass it to audioContext.decodeAudioData().
 This method handles the heavy lifting of decoding MP3, WAV, OGG, M4A, and other formats into raw PCM data stored in an AudioBuffer.
 The decoded buffer contains Float32Arrays for each channel, with sample values normalized between -1.0 and 1.0.

-One thing I've found through extensive testing is that decoding performance varies significantly across browsers.
-Chrome 130 and newer versions handle large files (50MB+) noticeably faster than Firefox, likely due to Chrome's optimized Opus and MP3 decoders.
+One thing I've found through testing is that decoding performance varies significantly across browsers.
+Chrome 130 and newer versions handle large files (50MB+) noticeably faster than Firefox, likely due to Chrome's improved Opus and MP3 decoders.
 Safari's decoder is adequate but can struggle with some M4A files that use uncommon AAC profiles.

 Waveform Visualization